Huntsville International Airport: History

-The original airport, Huntsville Flying Field / Mayfair Airport, was south of the city.
+The original airport, Huntsville Flying Field/Mayfair Airport, was south of the city.
 It had sod runways, no lighting and opened in the early 1930s.
 By 1934 the airport had four dirt/sod runways, southwest of today's intersection of Whitesburg Drive and Bob Wallace Avenue.

 A second airport south of downtown opened in 1941 with two paved runways, Runway 18/36 being 4,000' long.
 The terminal building was a wooden shack at the northeast end of Runway 5/23; the National Weather Service opened at the municipal airport in 1958.
 The second airport was near today's intersection of Memorial Parkway and Airport Road; traces of runways and terminal facilities can be seen from the air.

-HSV's first scheduled jets were United 727s in late 1966.
-The current airport opened in 1967, west of the city along Highway 20.
+Huntsville's first scheduled jets were United 727s in 1966.
+Carl T. Jones Field opened in 1967, west of the city along Highway 20 and County Line Road.
 A ribbon cutting ceremony was held 15 September 1968 with Dr. Wernher von Braun and Senator John Sparkman in attendance.

 On July 10, 2018, the airport announced that Frontier Airlines would begin nonstop service to Denver and Orlando in October with the A320 Family.
-This marked the resumption of low-cost airline presence at Huntsville as AirTran Airways had previously operated at the airport with 717s, but pulled out in 2012 due to low passenger numbers.
+This marked the resumption of low-cost airline presence at the airport.

 Airport facilities

 The airport covers 6,000 acres (2,428 ha) at an elevation of 629 feet (192 m).
 It has two asphalt runways: 18R/36L is 12,600 by 150 feet (3,840 x 46 m) and 18L/36R is 10,001 by 150 feet (3,048 x 46 m).

-In the year ending December 31, 2019, the airport had 70,816 aircraft operations, average 194 per day: 37% military, 15% air taxi, 26% general aviation, and 21% airline.
-86 aircraft were then based at the airport: 64 single-engine, 15 multi-engine, 6 jet and 1 ultralight.
+In the year ending June 30, 2023, the airport had 63,603 aircraft operations which averaged about 174 flights per day.

 Airlines and destinations

-Huntsville International Airport is served by six passenger airlines representing the three international airline alliances.
-Some service is flown by the regional affiliates via code sharing agreements.
-Eight cargo airlines serve the airport; four (Cargolux from Luxembourg, Volga-Dnepr Airlines from Russia, Latam Cargo Brazil and Panalpina from Switzerland) are foreign.
-Cargolux and Panalpina fly only Boeing 747s.
-Formerly, the airport was also served by Latam Cargo Colombia.
+Huntsville International Airport is served by four passenger airlines including: American Airlines, Breeze Airways, United Airlines, and Delta Air Lines.
+Huntsville passenger airlines represent the biggest three international airline alliances in the world.
+Some services are flown by regional affiliates via code sharing agreements.

+Huntsville International Airport serves eight cargo airlines including: Cargolux, Latam Cargo, Atlas Air, DSV, Fedex Express, Qatar Airways Cargo, UPS and Kerry Logistics Network.